Resources/E-Rate & Funding

 Form 486 - Service Confirmation

 FCC Form 486 is the service start confirmation form that districts must file within 120 days of receiving an FCDL or within 120 days of the service start date, whichever is later.
 This form confirms that the approved services have commenced and that the district is in compliance with the Children's Internet Protection Act (CIPA).
-Filing Form 486 on time is essential — failure to submit within the deadline results in a reduction of the allowable reimbursement period.
+Filing Form 486 on time is essential because late filing can reduce the allowable reimbursement period.

 Form 486 also requires the applicant to certify CIPA compliance by confirming that the district has adopted and implemented an internet safety policy that includes technology protection measures such as content filtering.
-For districts deploying iboss SASE, the content filtering and web security gateway capabilities of the platform directly support CIPA compliance requirements.
-The district's acceptable use policy and internet safety policy should reference the technical controls provided by the iboss platform.
+For districts deploying iboss SASE, the content filtering and web security gateway capabilities of the platform can support CIPA compliance requirements when configured and documented correctly.

 Districts should establish internal procedures to ensure Form 486 is filed promptly after services begin.
 Many districts designate a specific staff member as the E-Rate coordinator responsible for tracking all filing deadlines throughout the cycle.
 Setting calendar reminders for the 120-day filing window immediately upon receipt of each FCDL is a simple but effective practice for maintaining compliance.